 In relation to Dui, those above should not seek to please people intentionally or superficially, rather they should always put the people's intentions first, to take care of their interests and treat them with kindness.
 Then the people will be willing to work hard and risk their lives in repayment.

 Commentary on the image: The marshes which cling to each other, Dui.
-A gentleman, in accordance with this, should repeatedly reconcile (講習) in a friendly manner.
+A gentleman, in accordance with this, should indomitably reconcile (講習) in a friendly manner.

 The waters of two marshes complement each other like two friends helping each other, in accordance with which a gentleman should resolve disputes in a friendly manner.
 The original meaning of 講jiang3 is to reconcile.
 It proceeds in a manner of stop-and-go as 習xi2 means (a bird) repeatedly flapping, i.e. opening and closing (its wings while practicing flying).

 Hexagram Dui retains its masculine rigidity internally and expresses its feminine tenderness externally, so it can progress smoothly, and it is advantageous to persist.
 On the other hand, hexagram Dui remains firm with the principle of moderation internally and expresses joy externally; it is instrumental in persisting in and realising what is intended.
 However what is intended must submit to the mandate of Heaven and caters to the wishes of the people.